 Wavefront Size (Wave32)

-Wavefront is a fundamental group of work or a group of operations executed on a single SIMD.
-In GCN architecture the size of wavefront is of 64 threads (Wave64), but RDNA architecture supports wavefront size of both 32 threads (Wave32) and 64 threads.
-The smaller sized wavefront (Wave32) in RDNA helps in the reducing clock cycles and improves single threaded performance, especially in games.
+A wavefront is a fundamental group of work or a group of operations executed on a single SIMD.
+In GCN architecture the size of a wavefront is 64 threads (Wave64), but RDNA architecture supports the wavefront size of both 32 threads (Wave32) and 64 threads.
+The smaller size wavefront (Wave32) in RDNA helps in reducing clock cycles and improves single-threaded performance, especially in games.

 Workgroup Processors (WGP)

-In GCN, compute units (CU) forms the basic shader entity that contains ALUs, LDS and memory access.
-In RDNA, workgroup processor (WGP) forms the basic unit of shader hardware and one workgroup processor contains 2 compute units.
-This way more compute power and memory bandwidth can be directed to single workgroup to enhance the performance.
+In GCN, compute units (CU) forms the basic shader entity that contains ALUs, LDS, and memory access.
+In RDNA, the workgroup processor (WGP) forms the basic unit of shader hardware and one workgroup processor contains 2 compute units.
+This way more compute power and memory bandwidth can be directed to the single workgroup to enhance the performance.

 1 WGP = 2 CU